Ross Brawn: Mercedes (2010–2013)

-Brawn GP was bought out by Mercedes-Benz in November 2009.
+In November 2009, Brawn GP was bought out by Daimler AG, the parent company of Mercedes-Benz.
 Brawn, as majority shareholder, stood to do very well financially from the deal and remained as team principal.
-He and Nick Fry kept a 24.9% share in the new team, which was then sold to Mercedes in early 2011.
-In December 2009 seven-time world champion Michael Schumacher confirmed that the main reason he decided to come out of retirement and drive for Mercedes GP was because of Brawn.
+He and Fry kept a 24.9% share in the new team, which was then sold to Daimler AG in early 2011.
+In December 2009, seven-time world champion Michael Schumacher confirmed that the main reason he decided to come out of retirement and drive for Mercedes GP was because of Brawn.
 It was at Benetton and at Ferrari where Brawn masterminded Schumacher's seven world titles.

-The start of the 2010 season was rather slow, and in the first three races, Schumacher managed only 6th in Bahrain, 10th in Australia, and retired in Malaysia because of a lost wheel nut, whilst Schumacher's teammate and fellow-countryman Nico Rosberg had a bit more success with the car, finishing 5th in Bahrain and in Australia and scoring the first podium for Mercedes Grand Prix with a 3rd place in Malaysia.
+The start of the 2010 season was rather slow, and in the first three races Schumacher managed only sixth in Bahrain, tenth in Australia, and retired in Malaysia because of a lost wheel nut, whilst Schumacher's teammate and fellow-countryman Nico Rosberg had a bit more success with the car, finishing fifth in Bahrain and in Australia, and scoring the first podium for Mercedes Grand Prix with a third place in Malaysia.

-The team won their first race on 15 April 2012, when Nico Rosberg won the Chinese Grand Prix.
+The team won their first race on 15 April 2012, when Rosberg won the Chinese Grand Prix.
 The team continued its good run from China with Schumacher qualifying fastest at Monaco, and Rosberg finishing on the podium.
-However, towards the end of the season, the team had some lacklustre results.
-In the 2012 Japanese Grand Prix Schumacher announced his retirement from Formula 1, and Mercedes announced that the 2008 world champion and McLaren driver, Lewis Hamilton, was to join their line-up, pairing with Rosberg for the 2013 F1 season.
+Towards the end of the season, the team had some lacklustre results.
+In the Japanese Grand Prix, Schumacher announced his retirement from Formula One, and Mercedes announced that the 2008 world champion and McLaren driver Lewis Hamilton was to join their line-up, pairing with Rosberg for the 2013 season.